attowatt/i2c2midi/README.md

 EX.M.N controller value
 ```

 The firmware takes care of Note off messages automatically, but is currently monophonic per channel.
+Note off messages are sent when a new Note on Messages arrives or after 500 ms.
+*Todo: Make the note duration of 500 ms editable via I2C as well.*

 ## Repository